 Have you ever taken a hot air balloon ride?
 It’s been on my bucket list for years.
 There’s a joke in the travel writer community about how hot air balloons are always dangled in front of you, but with weather and whatnot, nobody ever seems to get a ride.
 This all changed for me when I attended the Heritage Inn International Balloon Festival last September.

 In case you didn’t know, I’m from High River, an adorable small town less than an hour’s drive south of Calgary.
 I’d never been to this balloon festival before, but it’s a deal.
 There are balloonists (is that what they’re called?) not only from all over North America, but all over the world attending.
+This High River Balloon Festival is a deal and is one of the best balloon festivals to attend in Canada.

 Behind the scenes at the Heritage Inn International Balloon Festival